kdats/text_classification_lightening_AI_LLM_finetuning/README.md

-# Lightning AI Text Classification with LoRA & TinyLlama
+# Lightning AI NEWS Text Classification with PEFT, LoRA & TinyLlama

 A lightweight, easy-to-run pipeline for fine-tuning a TinyLlama-based model on text classification using **PEFT-LoRA**.
 Optimized for **Lightning AI** with GPU instances (e.g., A10G).